Last updated: 8th July 2021

-We use carefully selected web agencies to develop our web sites.
-These agencies have access to the servers which hold the data in order to be able to maintain them - this also gives them access to the data.
-Our contracts with these agencies ensure that they treat all of our users' data in strictest confidence.
+We use a web agency to develop our web sites.
+This agency has access to the servers which hold the data in order to be able to maintain them - this also gives them access to the data.
+Our contracts with this agency ensures that they treat all of our users' data in strictest confidence.

 Some technical tasks, such as configuring and securing our servers, require specialist expertise.
 We use specialist UK-based contractors to provide these services.These contractors are carefully vetted.
 All contractors must sign non-disclosure agreements which include a requirement that they keep all BAFTA's data confidential.

 Will you give my data to anyone else?

 Apart from if we should be required to do so by law (e.g. a court order, or legal request from a law enforcement agency), we will not give or sell your data to anyone else.

 If you have signed up to our email newsletter then your details will be passed to our third party email campaign provider (see "Where will my data be stored?" above) however, your data remains under BAFTA's strict control.
 The service provider is bound by a tight contract which prevents them from using or passing on the data for anything other than providing the service to BAFTA.

 Here is a summary of the main provisions of the UK GDPR which are relevant to the type of data we hold about you:

 Access: You have the right to view the data we hold about you and to receive copies of this data in digital format.

 Accuracy / Rectification: If any of the data we hold about you is incorrect or incomplete then you can provide the correct or complete data and we must update the data we hold.